DefenderOfBasic/notebook/source/content/memetics/Open Questions.md

 ### How to find "footsteps" of dark memetics

 Go to any information environment.
 Find a conflict.
-Find the root of this conflict (the full story, by talking to everyone).
+Find the root of this conflict (the full story, by talking to everyone you can access).

-If a solution e
+If a solution exists, and the leadership/those with decision power aren't enacting it, then you have a HAZARDOUS 🔴 information environment.
+It means there's a shadow government / deep state or something, OR your coordination is just bad.

 [^1]: a "hard break" in information connectivity is defined as